 - 9. Place onions in the center of a serving platter and top with the roast.
 Serve the onion-verjuice sauce in a side dish.

 Hungry for more?
 Chow down on these:

-Prime Rib Roast with Orange-Glazed Onions Recipe © 2003 Francine Segan.
+Rib Roast with Orange-Glazed Onions Recipe © 2003 Francine Segan.
 Photo © 2003 Tim Turner.
 All rights reserved.

 Hello.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!